About the Sonoglyph Collective

 Sean Egan (clarinet)

 Sean grew up in Hammond, Indiana, and studied composition at DePaul University.
 His primary musical interests are improvisation and interdisciplinary collaboration; his artistic partners have included poet D.J.
 Haliday, sculptor Pedram Baldari, dancer/choreographer Erika Hansen, the Minneapolis Institute of Art, the James Sewell Ballet, and In The Heart of the Beast Puppet and Mask Theatre.
 He has given classes and workshops at the Perpich Arts High School, Four Seasons Arts-Plus Elementary School, and through the Saint Paul Chamber Orchestra's CONNECT program, and he created found-object percussion used by the Macalester College New Music Ensemble.
 Egan has also had a long career playing Irish traditional music, and currently teaches at the Center for Irish Music in Saint Paul.
-In 2018 he qualified to compete at the Fleadh Cheoil na hÉireann in Drogheda, Ireland, and in 2019 he received the Irish Music and Dance Association's Cross-Cultural Grant to develop a collaboration between Irish traditional musicians and master drummers from Guinea. seaneganmusic.com
+His clarinet playing has taken first place at the Midwest Fleadh Cheoil, and he has received grants from Irish Arts Minnesota and the Metropolitan Regional Arts Council to develop Cumar, a collaboration between musicians and dancers from the West African and Irish traditions. seaneganmusic.com

 Jonathan Townsend (percussion)